SebastianHopgood/olist-360-end-to-end-ecommerce-analytics/README.md

 *  Optimized model relationships, cardinality, and cross filtering
 *  Configured data model to supprt KPI calculations and time intelligence

+*  **Creation of Metadata:**
+*  Explain how i applied data lineage and created data dictionarys to explains what coloumsn mean in a .md file

 ## 💡 Key Insights & Recommnedataions
 - Bullet points on what key insights and what actions are best to take for the company